bkuri/vfab/docs/quickstart.md

 ---

-*This quickstart covers the essential ploTTY workflow.
+*This quickstart covers the essential vfab workflow.
 For comprehensive features, advanced workflows, and detailed configuration, see the full [User Guide](user-guide.md).*